Sararmjalal/blogext/README.md

 more information will add here on how this project works.

 ## What you need to know about client directory
-client directory uses React.js as a library and Next.js as its freamwork (note that I used MUI for its UI).
+Client directory uses React.js as a library and Next.js as its freamwork (note that I used MUI for its UI).
 I'm a junior React developer at this point and this is my first exprience using Next.js and Material UI altoghether.

 Now, let's have a quick guide about what I've written and how can you use this in your first Next.js project.